-7) If wound is deep - you will need to pack it into the wound, aim for the source of the bleeding, and pack to the bone if possible - constantly holding pressure - until no more gauze will fit. then compress for 3 minutes, then wrap.
-Caution: This looks bloody, but understand this is a mannequin and the blood is not real.
+6) If wound is deep - you will need to pack it into the wound, aim for the source of the bleeding, and pack to the bone if possible - constantly holding pressure - until no more gauze will fit. then compress and wrap.
+Continue to hold pressure if possible until help arrives.
+Caution: Understand this is a mannequin and the blood is not real.

 8) Heavy, spurting, non-stop bleeding on limbs, use tourniquet - Application demonstration:

 9) Any Penetrating chest/torso wound can lead to a tension pneumothorax, and why a chest seal is so important.